voc/cm/bundlewrap/README.md

 of this repository.
 Instead, please create a branch named `events/XYZ`, replacing `XYZ` with your event slug.

+### Custom artwork

+Using this repository, you can deploy room-specific or event-specific (or a mixture of both) artwork to the encoders.

+Place your artwork into `data/voctocore-artwork/files/<event_slug>/` for event-specific artwork, into `data/voctocore-artwork/files/<event_slug>/saal<number>/` for room-specific artwork.

+Room-specific artwork will take preference over event-specific artwork.
+In case neither is found, bundlewrap will use the generic VOC artwork.

+### Loudness

 If you want to have loudness rendering for your event, add `loudness-rendering` to the `members` of the event group and ideally also set a `schedule_json`: